CoPilot GPS is an app that should help you safely navigate when towing your caravan. It's not free; there's an annual subscription.

 The CoPilot GPS App installs onto your phone like Google Maps.
-CoPilot isn’t a free app though; there’s a subscription, though you do get an initial 14-day free trial period to test the app out.
+CoPilot isn't a free app; there's a subscription, though you do get an initial 14-day free trial period to test the app out.

 Quirky User Interface

 I find most GPS Apps work the same.
-However, using CoPilot was slightly different from regular apps, which became frustrating at times when trying to plan a route.
+However, using CoPilot was slightly different from regular apps, which sometimes became frustrating when trying to plan a route.